governify/TPA-Manager/README.md

-# TPA Manager extension
+# TPA Manager Extension

-This project has been a extension and improved from original [TPA Manager](https://github.com/MaToSan24/TPA-Manager).
+This project is an extension and improvement of the original [TPA Manager](https://github.com/MaToSan24/TPA-Manager), initially designed for creating TPAs.

-TPA Manager is a web application that allows users to navigate through their scope, in order to manage courses, Team Practices Agreements (TPAs), and TPA templates.
-It has been developed using Vue.js 3, Vite, and PrimeVue.
+The TPA Manager is a web application that enables users to efficiently manage their scope, including courses, Team Practices Agreements (TPAs), and TPA templates.
+Developed with Vue.js 3, Vite, and PrimeVue, it provides a streamlined interface for navigating and organizing these elements.

 ## Table of contents